Capturing and Editing Rules

 Each spring, the club holds an annual exhibition and competition with different entry rules than regular meeting competitions.
 These differences include:

-- A maximum of six photos per photographer, with no more than three in any category.
+- A maximum of six photos per photographer, with no more than two in any category.

 - There are typically five categories: Creative, Landscape, Nature, Open Color, and Open Monochrome.